jpjpjp/bot-test-framework-example/README.md

     ```npm run bot-dependencies```

 2) As described above, we also need to modify the bot framework to work with the emulator.
-Since the framework is not part of this sample package **you must perform this step**.
+Since the framework is not part of this sample package **you must perform this step** after downloading the dependencies.  **This is the one step you must perform in order to run the tests with the sample**

      Modify spark.js in the node_modules/node-sparky/lib directory by changing this line:

     ```
      // api url
     this.apiUrl = 'https://api.ciscospark.com/v1/';